The most consequential climate change legislation ever passed in the U.S. is now in jeopardy thanks to President Donald Trump. Photo: Shutterstock

-This is part of an occasional series examining how the Trump administration may alter environmental laws.
+This is part of an occasional series examining how the Trump administration may alter environmental laws that could impact the climate crisis.

 In 2022, President Biden signed legislation making the most significant investments in clean energy and climate action this country has ever seen.
 The Inflation Reduction Act spent billions on solar and electric vehicle manufacturing, creating hundreds of thousands of jobs in those sectors.
 Billions more were spent protecting communities from the impacts of climate change.
 All told, economists projected that the Inflation Reduction Act would have created as many as 9 million jobs over the next decade while dramatically cutting U.S. carbon emissions.